-Race in the Workplace is a blog that features actionable tools, practical guidance and organizational best practices that support equitable leadership.
+Race in the Workplace is a blog that features actionable tools, practical guidance, and best practices to support leaders who believe that equity still matters.

 You can search the blog by keyword or by topic.